 No doubt Samsung will be experimenting with both approaches, and whichever works the best could be seen in the Note 20 or a later Samsung Galaxy smartphone.

-In the meantime, we can draw some more concrete conclusions about the Note 20 from Samsung's recent Galaxy S20 launch - and one of those things might in fact be that there is no Galaxy Note 20 at all.
+In the meantime, we can draw some more concrete conclusions about the Note 20 from Samsung's February Galaxy S20 launch - and one of those things might in fact be that there is no Galaxy Note 20 at all.

 Samsung has gone so big with the top model in the line-up, with the new S20 Ultra (pictured below) adorning a colossal 6.7in screen, that you do have to wonder whether there is a need for yet another Samsung phablet, albeit one that comes with a clever S Pen stylus.
 It's not like there hasn't been rumours in the past that the Galaxy Note's days are numbered as the two flagship lines grow increasingly close to one another.